stephendonner/davehunt.github.io/_posts/2016-09-19-lessons-from-mentoring.md

 This is very much something I learnt the hard way.
 While I set up a regular video chat with Justin, I didn't do the same with Ana.
-With Justin in the Mountain View office it felt very natural and convenient for him to have a scheduled chat, but Ana had a less robust internet connection, and the time difference made it difficult to keep a schedule.
-This meant that at times a few days passed where I wasn't sure if Ana was stuck, or simply working her way through a task.
-Eventually I addressed this by just making sure that most days I'd send Ana a short message on Hangouts to see how she's doing.
-This let Ana know that I was around if she had any problems she needed help with.
+With Justin in the Mountain View office, it felt very natural and convenient for him to have a scheduled chat, but Ana had a less robust internet connection, and the time difference made it difficult to keep a schedule.
+This meant that, at times, a few days passed where I wasn't sure if Ana was stuck, or simply working her way through a task.
+Eventually, I addressed this by just making sure that most days I'd send Ana a short message on Hangouts to see how she's doing.
+This let her know that I was around if she had any problems she needed help with.
 I regret not doing this from the start of the project.